raspberrypilearning/electricity-generation/en/step_4.md

 --- task ---

-Investigate the table below and decide on which country you want to use to create a graph.
+Investigate the table below and decide on which country you want to use for the graph.

 Resource Type | Brazil | Canada | Iceland | India | Ireland | Norway | Singapore | S.Africa | USA |
 | --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |